Sapphire Engagement Rings: Meaning, Durability, and Types

 Sapphire Origins

 Sapphires have enjoyed a long and well-documented place in history.
-The word “sapphire” is said to come from the Greek sapheiros meaning blue and can also be roughly translated to “dear to the planet Saturn” in many languages.
-Sapphire were first discovered in India in the 1800’s and the majority have been mined in Sri Lanka, Madagascar, Myanmar, and Australia, though they are found all over the world.
-Sapphires were found in 1865 in the the state of Montana by early prospectors looking for gold, leading to the nickname “The Treasure State.”
+The word “sapphire” comes from the Greek sapheiros meaning blue and can also be roughly translated to “dear to the planet Saturn” in many languages.
+Sapphires were first discovered in India in the 1800’s and the majority have been mined in Sri Lanka, Madagascar, Myanmar, and Australia, though they are found all over the world.
+Sapphires were found in 1865 in the state of Montana by early prospectors looking for gold, leading to the nickname “The Treasure State.”
 Sapphires are formed from the mineral corundum and they get their color when other minerals are present.
 Different mineral combinations result in different colors of sapphires, with titanium contributing to the famous blue color.
 How slowly magma cools during formation is what lends to a sapphire’s size, and a slow cool paired with a lack of other elements and minerals is extremely rare.
 The combination of all of these elements are what creates the unique color, size, and inclusions present in each gemstone, meaning that no two sapphires are alike.

 Types of Sapphires